 Can you learn the why and do something different without EMDR?
 Of course.
 But pain and trauma are subjective.
 There are so many levels of physical and emotional abuse, and some people have endured more than others.
 So when a reaction stems from pain or trauma, it doesn’t matter if someone’s trauma is worse or better.
 It’s creating havoc in daily activities, relationships, careers regardless of the degree.
 I didn’t understand that until my doctor suggested EMDR.
 Hell, I didn’t even think I was abused; I thought I just had extreme or incurable mental health issues.
 I would have never gotten to the conclusion I had a broken gut unable to make enough serotonin and PTSD from childhood trauma on my own.
 EMDR has been the missing link for me to make the trauma into something useful for creating a better me.
 A dozen self-help books, medications, journaling and talk therapy didn’t and couldn’t have gotten me to that place.

 For anyone doing the same thing because of the same shitty thoughts, I cannot recommend EMDR enough.
 It is in itself doing something different—so a different outcome is bound to happen.
-That’s a law of physics, not just my opinion.
+That’s a law of physics,.